Xunnamius/eslint-plugin-import/docs/rules/order.md

 Valid values: `("builtin" | "external" | "internal" | "unknown" | "parent" | "sibling" | "index" | "object" | "type")[]` \
 Default: `["builtin", "external", "parent", "sibling", "index"]`

-Which kinds (or "groups") of imports are subject to ordering, and how to order them.
+Determines which imports are subject to ordering, and how to order them.
 The available groups are: `"builtin"`, `"external"`, `"internal"`, `"unknown"`, `"parent"`, `"sibling"`, `"index"`, `"object"`, and `"type"`.

-The import order enforced by this rule is the same as the order of each element in `groups`.
+The import order enforced by this rule is the same as the order of each group in `groups`.
 Imports belonging to groups omitted from `groups` are lumped together at the end.